-ii.
-Job Creation Potential: Partnerships with Workforce Development Programs (2 Points)
+d.
+Partnerships with Workforce Development Programs

-Describe any planned efforts to promote local hiring and procurement, or to link members of the community to potential employment opportunities related to your proposed project.
+Describe planned efforts to promote local hiring and procurement or link members of the community to potential employment opportunities in brownfields assessment, cleanup, or redevelopment related to your proposed projects.
 Such efforts may include, but are not limited to, partnering with local workforce development entities or Brownfields job training grantees.
 A list of Brownfields job training grantees can be found at cfpub.epa.gov/bf factsheets/# ga=1.179644452.1468935873.1432832844.